Treatment for Haemorrhoids (Piles)

 Rubber band ligation is another non-surgical solution used to remove haemorrhoids.

-During the procedure, the doctor will wrap the haemorrhoid in two small rubber bands to constrict the affected area and stem the circulation of blood.
+During the procedure, the doctor will wrap a band around the base of the haemorrhoid to constrict the affected area and stem the circulation of blood.

 The result should be that the haemorrhoid, starved of blood and oxygen, will gradually shrink and fall off, usually within the space of a week.